AMLENDU562/Pdf-Analyzer/README.md

    ```sh
    cd pdf-analyzer
    ```
-3. Follow the frontend and backend setup procedures described above.
+3. Follow the frontend and backend setup procedures described below.
 4. Ensure the `.env` file is properly configured with the necessary API keys.
 5. Start both the frontend and backend servers.
 6. Access the frontend at `http://localhost:3000` and the backend at `http://localhost:5000`.